kottofy/helpdesk-bot-with-confluence/2017-05-03-CME-HelpDesk.md

 ## Problem Statement ##

-As employees for an institution with strong security regulations due to the handling of sensitive data and intellectual property, CME Group developers enforce many standards in their applications such as password or content policies.
-Because there are far too many to memorize, CME developers often find themselves interrupting their workflow to search Confluence, CME Group's internal document store, for the proper policy.
-This results in a loss of time due to context switching.
+CME employees have strong security regulations because they handle sensitive data and intellectual property.

+CME Group developers are required to enforce many application standards such as password or content policies.
+Since there are far too many policies to memorize, CME developers often find themselves interrupting their workflow to search Confluence (CME Group's internal document store) for the proper policy.
+These interruptions and searches require context switching and result in an excessive amount of lost time.

-A bot accessible through an application used on a regular basis such as Skype, one of the company's internal messaging systems, or through a Visual Studio plugin would help the developers to remain focused while searching for the proper policy by simply asking the bot to find it for them within the applications already in use.
+To help developers remain focused while searching for the proper policy, Microsoft and CME decided to develop a bot CME developers could access through an application used on a regular basis (such as Skype, one of the company's internal messaging systems) or through a Visual Studio plugin.
+Developers could search for the proper policy by simply asking the bot (within an application they were already using) to find it for them.

 ![Problem](images/botfluence.jpg)